Psalmuel01/flow-nft/README.md

 # Fungible-Token-Project

-This repository contains a Flow blockchain project implementing a custom Fungible Token contract and related transactions and scripts.
-The project is divided into several parts, each addressing specific aspects of token management and interactions.
+This repository hosts a Flow blockchain project that incorporates a custom Fungible Token contract along with associated transactions and scripts.
+The project is structured into multiple segments, each addressing specific facets of token management and interactions.

 ## Part 1